kewlfft/rpc-gateway/README.md

 proxies:
   - path: "eth" # directory path for the proxy (e.g. http://localhost:3000/eth)
-    upstreamTimeout: "1s" # when is a request considered timed out
+    timeout: "1s" # timeout for both upstream requests and health checks
     healthChecks:
       interval: "12s" # how often to do healthchecks
-      timeout: "1s" # when should the timeout occur and considered unhealthy
       blockDiffThreshold: 2 # how many blocks behind the max block number to taint
     targets:
       - name: "provider1"